IgnisDa/ryot/docs/content/importing.md

 ## Audiobookshelf

+The Audiobookshelf importer supports only audio books.
+If also need to import podcasts, please open an issue and wait till podcast support is added.

 !!! warning

       This will only import media that are already finished.
 Setup an [integration](./integrations.md#audiobookshelf) if you want to import media in progress.

-!!! warning

-      The Audiobookshelf importer supports only audio books.
-If also need to import podcasts, please open an issue and wait till podcast support is added.

 ### Steps